show_page.php1 : dv24.jpg

 HISTORY: None

-HISTOPATHOLOGIC DESCRIPTION: Small intestine: Circumferentially affecting 90% of the section, markedly expanding the serosa, and infiltrating and multifocally effacing the tunica muscularis and to a lesser extent the submucosa are multiple nodular, unencapsulated, densely cellular proliferations of spindle to stellate cells arranged in interlacing streams, haphazard bundles, and perivascular whorls supported by a dense, occasionally hyalinized to sclerotic, collagenous matrix to well-vascularized stroma.
-The cells have indistinct borders, a moderate amount of amphophilic to eosinophilic, fibrillar cytoplasm, and a plump, oval to stellate, vesicular nucleus with 0-1 nucleoli.
+HISTOPATHOLOGIC DESCRIPTION: Small intestine: Circumferentially affecting 90% of the section, markedly expanding the serosa, and infiltrating and multifocally effacing the tunica muscularis and to a lesser extent the submucosa are multiple nodular, unencapsulated, densely cellular proliferations of spindle to stellate cells arranged in interlacing streams, haphazard bundles, and perivascular whorls supported by a dense, occasionally hyalinized to sclerotic, collagenous, well-vascularized stroma.
+The cells have indistinct borders, a moderate amount of amphophilic to eosinophilic, fibrillar cytoplasm, and a plump, oval to stellate, vesiculate nucleus with 0-1 nucleoli.
 Mitoses average 1 per 2.37mm2 (10 HPFs).
 Multifocally, there are few lymphocytes, plasma cells, and rare neutrophils and eosinophils, as well as numerous small caliber blood vessels.
-Multifocally the submucosa is infiltrated by similar inflammatory cells and few macrophages, is expanded by edema, and there are increased numbers of dilated lymphatics (edema).
+Multifocally the submucosa and lamina propria are infiltrated by similar inflammatory cells and few macrophages, expanded by edema, and there are increased numbers of dilated lymphatics (edema).

 MORPHOLOGIC DIAGNOSIS: Small intestine, serosa: Atypical mesenchymal proliferation, multinodular, moderate (retroperitoneal fibromatosis), Rhesus monkey (Macaca mulatta), nonhuman primate.